hiqdev/hidev/README.md

 Best way of configuring vendor is to create and use your vendor plugin for HiDev.
-It's easy, just copy `hiqdev/hidev-vendor`, change it appropriately and publish to packagist.
+It's easy, just copy `hiqdev/hidev-vendor`, change it appropriately and publish to Packagist.

 Require section lists the plugins mentioning versions to be used for your package.
-This info will be copied to `.hidev/composer.json` so versions must be specified in composer way.
+Versions will be used with composer so must follow it's rules.

 Good example of configuration is HiDev's own [.hidev/config.yml](.hidev/config.yml).